-Many students think public relations is only about publicity and parties – glitz and glamor in media relations and event organizing.
+Many students think public relations is only about publicity and parties – glitz and glamour in media relations and event organizing.
 They tend to be influenced by shallow media coverage of ‘public relations’ and movie characters.
-However, a public relations career can be much more wide ranging – and satisfying – and important.
+However, a public relations career can be much more wide-ranging – satisfying – and important.
 There are great career opportunities in PR for college students.
-As an example, think of the sensational success of Ukraine President, Volodymyr Zelenskyy, in leading his nation’s desperate fight against the Russian invasion in 2022.
-Through his public relations campaign, Zelenskyy captured sympathy and support for his nation from billions of people around the world.
+For example, think of Ukraine’s President, Volodymyr Zelenskyy’s sensational success in leading his nation’s desperate fight against the Russian invasion in 2022.
+Through his public relations campaign, Zelenskyy captured sympathy and support for his nation from billions of people worldwide.

 Public relations is about communication and influence.
 A public relations career offers great potential for new graduates because there is always a strong need for people to communicate well professionally and to influence others in business life.

-Literally everyone needs to communicate and influence the development of constructive relationships with others in order to survive and thrive.
+Everyone needs to communicate and influence the development of constructive relationships with others to survive and thrive.
 Individuals, groups, organizations and nations all need to communicate with the people who are important to them.
 They seek the goodwill of those people.
 Effective soft skills are essential for establishing goodwill and positive relationships.
-This 2022 Forbes article underlines the importance of soft skills for communicators: “16 soft skills every communicator must master.”

 The PR role can function at five levels:

-Public relations works largely on behalf of organizations in many sectors of society such as in companies (public and private); government at federal, State and local level; non-profit organizations; education bodies like schools and universities; PR consultancies, and many others, including individuals such as prominent people like politicians, entertainers, social media influencers, and sports stars as well as for alliances like environmental and community groups.
+Public relations works largely on behalf of organizations in many sectors of society, such as in companies (public and private); government at federal, State and local levels; non-profit organizations; education bodies like schools and universities; PR consultancies, and many others, including individuals such as prominent people like politicians, entertainers, social media influencers, and sports stars as well as for alliances like environmental and community groups.

-For instance, employees want satisfying jobs, customers want useful products and services, investors want an adequate return on their investment, environmentalists want the organization to minimize its impact on the environment, government may want to see a safe workplace and compliance with laws and regulations, and suppliers may want to receive regular orders.
-Public relations helps make that happen.
+For instance, employees want satisfying jobs, customers want useful products and services, investors want an adequate return on their investment, environmentalists want organizations to minimize their impact on the environment, the government may want to see a safe workplace and compliance with laws and regulations, and suppliers want to receive regular orders.
+Public relations helps make all of that happen.

 An organization may not necessarily want to deal with some of those people it finds itself dealing with if they are likely to pressure the organization to get what they want.
 But if they are essential to the organization’s viability, it has no choice but to interact with them.
 Therefore, the interaction between an organization and its audiences or stakeholders is a continuing process of negotiation and collaboration.
 The best role of public relations is to act as a bridge or conduit between the groups.
 You can see from this that there a great PR career opportunities for college students.